The Overwhelmed Brain

 Final Thoughts

-I still become triggered every now and then, but now I immediately turn it inward instead of keeping the finger-pointing at others.
+Every now and then, I’ll still feel emotionally triggered.
+But instead of acting on that trigger, now I immediately turn my focus inward and reflect.
+Instead of keeping the finger-pointing at others, I point it at myself and make sure I know that I have the issue, not them.
 It’s helpful for me to remember that I am not being triggered because of the moment, it is because I have a belief from childhood that has made it into my world today.

 This is what our triggers usually are: